BOFA Privacy Notice

 Where is your personal data processed?

 Your personal data is mainly processed by our staff in the United Kingdom.
 We may also share data with our affiliates in the context of operating our business, providing our services and other processing purposes as outlined in this Privacy Notice.
-Our affiliated offices are located in the Germany and the United States.
-For hosting and maintenance purposes your personal data is located in the United Kingdom.
+Our affiliated offices are located in Germany and the United States.
+For hosting and maintenance purposes your personal data is stored in the EU and United Kingdom.

 If you wish to receive more information of the safeguards we have implemented, please contact email@example.com.

 How long do we keep your personal data?

 We will retain your personal information only for as long as is necessary for the purposes for which the information was collected, or as long as is required pursuant to law.

 If you do not use your account for more than 24 months, we will mark it in our database as “inactive”.
 We will then no longer actively use your account information, e.g. to inform you on our products and services, but will archive the account to be able to easily re-activate it should you wish to use our services again in the future.

 In case you wish to close your account, please contact your Account Manager or our Customer Services team.
 Upon closure, we will remove your personal information without undue delay except for information that we are obliged to keep pursuant to law.
 For instance in order to meet statutory administrative retention obligations, we need to keep some of your account related information (e.g. copies of invoices/receipts), for six years.

 Data may be retained longer in cases where it is used in relation to a legal claim or is used in relation to a valid legal process.